terradezEdu/terradezEdu.github.io/README.md

-# Getting Started with Create React App
+# My first project with ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For the CSS style I used the framework Bootstrap 5

-## Available Scripts
+## Th objective

-In the project directory, you can run:
+This project aimed to test all I had learned in the online courses about web development.
+This personal website has more than 300 lines of code (mostly in jsx)

+## Using this repo

 ### `npm start`